• Skip to primary navigation

 • Once the ham has cooked, turn off the heat and allow to cool in the water for 1 hour before placing the ham in the prepared roasting tin.
 Cut and remove the string then cut away the skin and fat from the gammon leaving a thin even layer of fat.
 Score the fat in a diamond pattern and place a piece of clove into each diamond.

-• Preheat the oven to gas mark 5/375oF/190oC.
+• Preheat the oven to gas mark 5/375oF/190oC/170oC fan.
 Add all the glaze ingredients to a saucepan and stir over a medium heat.
 Once the glaze begins to boil, turn the heat down to a low heat and simmer for 5 minutes until it turns into a glossy syrup.
 Ensure you do not leave unattended as it may boil over.

-More Beef Lamb & Pork
+More Beef, Lamb & Pork

 Reader Interactions